jtarrio/pascual/manual/chapter2.md

 end.
 ```

-You can also iterate through the values in an enumerated type, as in this example:
+You can also use `for` loops to iterate through the values of an enumerated type.
+This program uses two `for` loops to show a list of all playing cards in a deck:

 ```pascal
 program CardDeck;